DuckyHQ0/duckyhq.com/README.md

-# DuckyHQ Website
+# duckyhq.com

-A very simple website written in Next.js, with a markdown posts system.
+A website including all projects of DuckyHQ, and documentation for them.